neu-pdi/cs2100-public-resources/lecture-notes/l7-ethics.md

 These are the steps you will take to demonstrate Value-Sensitive Design in the homework assignments for this course:

-1. Identify the stakeholders
+1. **Identify the stakeholders**: identify people who are affected by the software in any way
-2. Identify the values
+2. **Identify the values**: identify the values at stake for those stakeholders when considering the software
-3. Fill out a stakeholder-value matrix
+3. **Fill out a stakeholder-value matrix**: create a table, where the columns are the values, and the rows are the stakeholders, and write in how each stakeholder's value relates to the software
-4. Identify and analyze conflicts in the matrix
+4. **Identify and analyze conflicts in the matrix**: for each conflict in the matrix, identify whether and how to address it

+In the CS 2000, 2100, and 3100 courses you will demonstrate Value-Sensitive Design in the assignments with each of these steps.
+The next section will expand and demonstrate on each of these steps using a case study of a dating app.

+## Value-Sensitive Design Case study: Finder, a dating app

-As we go through these steps in detail, let’s consider the example of “Finder,” a fictitious dating app (such as [Hinge](https://hinge.co/) or [Grindr](https://www.grindr.com/)).
+Let’s consider the example of “Finder,” a fictitious dating app (such as [Hinge](https://hinge.co/) or [Grindr](https://www.grindr.com/)).
+Let's go through the steps of the Value-Sensitive Design process above.

 ### Step 1: Identify the stakeholders